aws-samples/transactional-outbox-pattern/README.md

 * Choose the relevant cluster in the drop down box
 * Insert the database username you have defined in the CDK file (if you have not changed it, the default is `dbaadmin`)
 * Insert the database password that has been generated when deploying the infrastructure.
 To get the password, you can navigate to the `Secrets Manager` page of the AWS Console, click on the relevant secret and then click on the `Retrieve secret value` button.
-* Insert the database name that you have defined in the CDK file (you have not changed it, the default is `outboxPattern`)
+* Insert the database name that you have defined in the CDK file (if you have not changed it, the default is `outboxPattern`)

 ![FlightOutbox](img/outbox-pattern-event.png)